CyberGen49/CyberVideoPlayer/README.md

 ## Changelog
 Hotfix commits to the repo aren't mentioned here.

+### 1.7.0 - 2021-11-08
+* Fixed sometimes misbehaving double-tap left and right to jump
+* Now the control bars and buttons are rounded rectangles instead of circles/pills
+* Added a menu option to copy the video URL

 ### 1.6.0 - 2021-11-06
 * Now the 'fit to screen' option is only shown when the player is fullscreen